The First Great Train Robbery: Production

 Film rights to the novel were bought in 1975 by Dino de Laurentiis.
 In 1977 it was announced the film would be made in Ireland by American International Pictures with Sean Connery and Jacqueline Bisset.

 Crichton deliberately varied the film from his book.
 He said "the book was straight, factual but the movie is going to be close to farce."

 Sean Connery originally turned down the film after reading the script, judging it "too heavy."
 He was asked to reconsider and read the original novel.
 After meeting Crichton, Connery changed his mind.

 Sean Connery performed most of his own stunts in the film, including the extended sequence on top of the moving train.
 The train was composed of J-15 class 0-6-0 No 184 of 1880, with its wheels and side rods covered and roof removed, leaving only spectacle plate for protection to give it a look more akin to the 1850s, and coaches that were made for the film from modern railway flat wagons.
 Connery was told that the train would travel at only 20 miles per hour during his time on top of the cars.
 However, the train crew used an inaccurate means of judging the train's speed.
 The train was actually doing speeds of 40 to 50 miles per hour.
 Connery wore soft rubber soled shoes and the roofs of the carriages were covered with a sandy, gritty surface.
 Connery actually slipped and nearly fell off the train during one jump between two carriages, and had difficulty keeping his eyes free of smoke and cinders from the locomotive.

-Heuston Station in Dublin stood in for 'London Bridge Station' in the film.
+Heuston Station in Dublin stood in for London Bridge Station in the film.
 During the filming at the station, a diesel locomotive leaked a large quantity of fuel onto the tracks by the platform.
-When the production company's steam engine rolled onto the same tracks, embers dropping from the underside of the locomotive ignited the fuel soaked track, momentarily producing a very large fire within the station.
+When the production company's steam engine rolled onto the same tracks, embers dropping from the underside of the locomotive ignited the fuel-soaked track, momentarily producing a large fire within the station.